ccztux/modpd/README.md

 # Known Issues
-- [Reloading modpd is causing one invalid dataset #118](https://github.com/ccztux/modpd/issues/118) If the daemon will be reloaded, one dataset gets malformed and will be detected as an invalid dataset.
+- [Reloading modpd is causing one invalid dataset #118](https://github.com/ccztux/modpd/issues/118) If the daemon will be reloaded, one dataset is getting malformed and will be detected as an invalid dataset.
-Nevertheless you should prefere the reload function over the restart function if you have only changed something in the configuration, because in case of a restart more than one dataset is getting lost.
+Nevertheless you should prefere the reload function over the restart function if you have only changed something in the configuration, because in case of a restart more than one datasets are getting lost.